* U.S. retail sales unexpectedly fall; jobless claims rise

 * European stocks dip

-* Italy's Letta announces resignation after market's close
+* Italy's Letta announces resignation after market close

 * Bond prices gain